-I've got an everything bagel chicken salad in my new cookbook, and everyone who's had it loves it so much I thought I'd share another fun way to combine everything bagel seasoning and chicken together in this simple everything bagel chicken recipe.
+I've got an everything bagel chicken salad in my new cookbook.
+Everyone who's had it loves it so much that I thought I'd share another fun way to combine everything bagel seasoning and chicken together in this simple everything bagel chicken recipe.

 6 Simple Ingredients